Cheriton, Kent: Government

 Cheriton was a civil parish in its own right, and part of Elham Rural District from 1894 to 1898, when it became a separate urban district.
-This was abolished in 1934 under a County Review Order, and divided between Folkestone and Hythe.
+In 1931 the parish had a population of 8089.
+The parish and urban district were abolished on 1 April 1934 under a County Review Order, and divided between Folkestone and Hythe.

 Geography

 Cheriton sits on a level shelf halfway up the escarpment of Folkestone Downs, between Cheriton Hill on the landward side and Sandgate Hill going down to the sea.
 The Folkestone Downs are the southern end of the North Downs, a low range of chalk hills running from London to the White Cliffs of Dover.
 The Seabrook Stream flows through the west of the district, cutting a scenic valley between Dibgate Camp and St Martin's Plain.

 Demography

 The population in 1851 was 1,658, which by 1861 had grown to 7,434 – of whom 4,204 were military in Shorncliffe Camp.
 As of 2011 the Royal Gurkha Rifles occupy Shorncliffe Camp so Nepali people make up a large part of the population.